 Dealership service departments often have special jump-start packs available.
 These contain small batteries that attach to car batteries like jumper cables, giving drivers the ability to jump-start their car without jumper cables and another car.
 Car owners should check with a service technician to ensure they buy a unit with enough power to start their make and model.

 If you ever forget these tips for how to jump-start your car, check your vehicle owner’s manual--there are almost always directions for jump-starting your vehicle in it.
-If you need assistance, call Hall Honda’s service department--we're here to help.
+If you need assistance, call Hall Honda Virginia Beach’s service department--we're here to help.